GreatSymphonia/pnp-server/ztp/README.md

 ## How to use

+Modify the [**_ztp.py_**](ztp.py) script for your needs.

+- you need to modify the _software_images_ dictionary to contain all the images you want to use.
+- you need to modify the _models_ dictionary to have one entry for all device models you have pointing to the correct entry in the _software_images_ dictionary
+- set the global variables

 First place this script, the image(s) and configuration files on a file server where the new device can download them from.
 This can be a TFTP, HTTP(S), FTP or SCP server.
 For the image I would not recommend using TFTP.

-Modify the **_ztp.py_** script for you needs.

-- you need to modify the _software_images_ dictionary to contain all the images you want to use.
-- you need to modify the _models_ dictionary to have one entry for all device models you have pointing to the correct entry in the _software_images_ dictionary
-- set the global variables
+You can [follow the process on the console](sample_output.md), but dont touch anything.

 ### _software_images_ dictionary